 Late last year Burkina Faso was all over the news for all the political tussle that you can imagine.
 The nation has battled with their president who has been in power since 1987.
 Blais Compaore toppled the government of Thomas Sankara and seized power from then on till December 2015, when he reluctantly stepped down from the position.
 Coupled with the fact that he was charged to court for the assassination of his comrade and Burkina Faso’s Head of State, Capt Thomas Sankara.

-Thomas Isidore Noël Sankara is a one of a kind personality in the history and record of African presidents.
-By his steps and actions he was not just president but acted like a father to Burkinabes.
+Thomas Isidore Noël Sankara is a one of a kind personalities in the history and record of African presidents.
+By his steps and actions, he was not just president but acted like a father to Burkinabes.
 In very daunting ways, he displayed love, a spirit of sacrifice and true leadership for his people.
 In few years of his reign, he drastically turned the economic and general outlook of the country for the better; earned $450 a month; self-effacement was his motto; he promoted hard work and self-sufficiency in his administration; he advocated for women empowerment, thus abolishing Female Genital Mutilation (FGM) and polygamy; he revolutionized health and education sectors, especially in remote parts of the country.